 Clinical interests: Osteoporosis, High Cholesterol

-Dr. Barbara Paszkowiak is a Fishersville, VA physician who specializes in general internal medicine.
-She takes Medicaid and Medicare insurance.
-She attended medical school at Wroclaw Medical University Faculty of Medicine.
-Dr. Paszkowiak trained at Griffin Hospital for her residency.
-Dr. Paszkowiak (or staff) speaks the following languages: Polish and Portuguese.
+Dr. Barbara Paszkowiak's medical specialty is general internal medicine.
+Dr. Paszkowiak honors Medicaid and Medicare insurance.
+She attended Wroclaw Medical University Faculty of Medicine for medical school and subsequently trained at Griffin Hospital for residency.
+In addition to English, Dr. Paszkowiak (or staff) speaks Polish and Portuguese.

 Conditions / Treatments